aashabtwo/Computer-Programming-Lab/README.md

 ## Workaround for certain issues

 ### Issue 1:
-Sometimes using assigning foreign keys for a table may cause migration issues, especially if the assignment is done in the wrong way.
-This might end up becoming a major problem because the table will nonetheless be created but will still be created, preventing any further migration commands (check first if the rollback commands works or not).
-To get around this problem, manually delete the table from the database, create a new drop migration file using
+Sometimes assigning foreign keys for a table may cause migration issues, especially if the assignment is done in the wrong way.
+This might end up becoming a major problem because the table will nonetheless be created but could still be broken, preventing further migration commands (check first if the rollback command works or not).
+To get around this problem, you will have to manually delete the table from the database, create a new drop migration file using

 ```
 php artisan make:migration drop_<table_name>_table
 ```